cascadiajs/cascadiajs-2022/src/views/content/workshops.md

 image: /images/illustrations/feature-workshops.png
 caption: Time to level up!
 ---
-Level up your skills with FREE hands-on workshops!
+Level up your skills with FREE hands-on workshops at Sunriver Resort!

-These workshops are **included** in your conference ticket and will run parallel to the Talk Track on August 31 and September 1.
-We will let all registered attendees know when registration opens, seats will be limited!
+These workshops are **included** in your in-person conference ticket and will run parallel to the Talk Track on August 31 and September 1.
+Please [log-in](/home/dashboard) to your Conference Dashboard to RSVP.

 <section class="person">
     <h2>Sending Multi-channel Alerts From Your Node.JS Environment with Courier</h2>